KazaKago/StoreFlowable.kt/README.md

 }
 ```

-On Android, it is recommended to pass the data to [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) with [`ViewModel`](https://developer.android.com/topic/libraries/architecture/viewmodel) and display it on the UI.
+On Android, it is recommended to pass the data to [`LiveData`](https://developer.android.com/topic/libraries/architecture/livedata) or [`StateFlow`](https://developer.android.com/kotlin/flow/stateflow-and-sharedflow) with [`ViewModel`](https://developer.android.com/topic/libraries/architecture/viewmodel) and display it on the UI.
+Also, when displaying in the [`RecyclerView`](https://developer.android.com/jetpack/androidx/releases/recyclerview), use the difference update function.
+See [`DiffUtil`](https://developer.android.com/reference/androidx/recyclerview/widget/DiffUtil).

 ## Example